richard-warren/barFancy/README.md

 % scatter settings
-s.connectDots = false;        % if samples are repeated measures (i.e. within subjects design), scatter points representing the same sample across conditions can be conneceted with lines s.showScatter = true;         % scatter the values of individual samples s.scatterColors = 'hsv';      % if single color, all scatters will have that colors // if a matlab color space (e.g. 'hsv') OR (number of samples per condition) X 3 matrix where each row is the color of a particular sample (apopropriate for repeated measure designs) s.scatterSize = 40;
+s.connectDots = false;        % if samples are repeated measures (i.e. within subjects design), scatter points representing the same sample across conditions can be conneceted with lines s.showScatter = true;         % scatter the values of individual samples s.scatterColors = 'hsv';      % if single color, all scatters will have that colors // if a matlab color space (e.g. 'hsv') OR (number of samples per condition) X 3 matrix where each row is the color of a particular sample (appropriate for repeated measure designs) s.scatterSize = 40;
 s.scatterAlpha = .2;